4.9. Focus Search¶

 4.9.5.1.
 RMS Spot Size¶

-This procedure is simple and performant.
-However, the disadvantage of this method is that it minimizes the position variance of all beams.
-For example, if there is a strong outlying halo, the method also tries to keep it as small as possible, which can lead to a compromise between the halo and the size of the actual focus.
+This procedure is simple to implement and performant.
+However, minimizing the overall position variance is disadvantageous in many cases: For example, for an outlying halo, the method also tries to minimize the spread of these outer rays, which leads to a compromise between the halo and actual focus size.

 4.9.5.2.
 Irradiance Variance¶

-Renders a two dimensional power histogram \(P(x, y, z)\) for rays at position \(z\).
-This image is divided by pixel area to get an irradiance image \(E(x, y, z)\).
-The approach then calculates the variance of the pixel values and finds the \(z\) with the largest variance.
+The mode Irradiance Variance renders a two dimensional power histogram \(P(x, y, z)\) for rays at position \(z\).
+Dividing each pixel by its area generates an irradiance image \(E(x, y, z)\).
+This method then calculates the variance of these values and locates the position \(z\) with the largest variance.

 4.9.5.3.
 Image Sharpness¶

-As for the method Irradiance Variance, a power histogram is calculated.
+For this method, a power histogram is calculated in the same manner, but the pixel values are not normalized by their area.
 The method then maximizes all image gradients, which indicate sharp structures and a high local variance.
 The magnitude of the gradient is calculated from the Pythagorean sum of its components.
 Maximizing the sum of all squared magnitudes leads to the following expression:

 This is equivalent to: